 Many of the information expressed was very technical or expressed concepts ("Give," "Advocate," "Volunteer").
 The hardest part of dealing with this is that every single person has a different perception of what these concepts mean.
 And this equals too many hours discussing what’s the best pictogram, illustration or icon that can suit the best.

 I had to rely on other people’s research to get insights about the user experience.
-My biggest sources for this project were marketing/testing websites such as Unbounce and Leadpages blogs.
-They have a huge research team, plus this wasn’t the right time to try to reinvent the wheel.
+My most significant sources for this project were marketing/testing websites such as Unbounce and Leadpages blogs.
+They have a tremendous research team, plus this wasn’t the right time to try to reinvent the wheel.

 The project finalized for me right after delivering the designs.